quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

 ```

-# Using dependency injection
+## Using dependency injection

 QuantumMaid supports dependency injection, but does not implement it.
 Nonetheless, it is very easy to use any dependency injection framework you desire.
 We recommend to use [Guice](https://github.com/google/guice) and will demonstrate its integration in this section.
-First, you need to add the following dependency to you `pom.xml`:
+First, you need to add the following dependency to your `pom.xml`:

 <!---[CodeSnippet](guicedependency)-->
 ```xml